 mask that the originally described "taxonomic type" specimens were

 described as having.

-We've predominately set up the high peach phase specimens, selecting both near-patternless and spotted individuals as our foundation group.
-These have a very distinct peach tint to both the skin and shells that in some specimens almost glows!
+We've predominately set up the high peach phase specimens, selecting mostly reduced pattern individuals as our foundation group.
+These have a light peach tint to both the skin and shells that in some specimens almost glows!
 The effect is extremely difficult to capture in a photograph as the peach coloration seems to come out more tannish.
 Adult size varies by locale and as these specimens are from an as yet unknown locale, we can only guess as too the final adult size.
 Most our males are between 4 1/2" and 5 1/2", and 7"+ for our females.

-All of our initial stock were subadults and took a few years to mature.
-We produced our first fertile eggs in 2008 and our girls are slowly maturing.
+All of our initial stock were obtained as subadults and took a few years to mature.
+We produced our first fertile eggs in 2008 and our girls are just now coming into maturaty.
 We consolidated our two breeding groups in one higher contrast group in 2012, selling off our darker individuals.
-Currently we are working with 7.9 breeding age Goldens sporting mostly clear yellow shells with just the central scute black dot and thin black scute margins.
+Currently we are only working with a small group due to lack of available breeding pens.
 We're still looking for more breeding stock to increase our colony but animals of the same type are hard to come by.
 We plan on continuing to purchase select groups of Goldens if and when they enter the country so we can set up the best breeding groups possible.
 So we hope to have a few extras available for re-sale off and on.
 Please check back periodically or e-mail us to get on our "Wanted" list if you're looking for breeding stock or a companion animal yourself.
-We also hope to have small numbers of hatchlings available again in mid to late summer so lets us know in advance if a hatchling is on your wish list.

 Please see our "Tortoise Care Sheet" for care information before purchasing any Golden Greeks from us.